UBS buys Credit Suisse for $3.2 billion as regulators seek to shore up the global banking system - ExBulletin

 Despite regulators’ involvement in the pairing, the deal gives UBS the autonomy to run the acquired assets as it sees fit, which could mean significant job cuts, sources told CNBC’s David Faber.

-Credit Suisse’s scale and potential influence on the global economy is far greater than regional US banks, which have pressured Swiss regulators to find a way to merge the country’s two largest financial institutions.
-Credit Suisse’s balance sheet is about twice the size of Lehman Brothers when it collapsed, at about 530 billion Swiss francs at the end of 2022.
-It is also much more globally connected, with many international subsidiaries doing regular management of the credit situation.
-Credit Suisse even more important.
+Credit Suisse’s scale and potential impact on the global economy far outstrips regional US banks, which have put pressure on Swiss regulators to find a way to merge the country’s two biggest financial institutions.
+Credit Suisse’s balance sheet is about twice the size of Lehman Brothers when it collapsed, at around 530 billion Swiss francs at the end of 2022.
+It is also much more globally connected, with many international subsidiaries doing regular asset management. of Credit Suisse even more. important.

-Credit Suisse lost about 38% of its deposits in the fourth quarter of 2022 and revealed in its delayed annual report early last week that outflows have yet to return.
-It reported a full net loss of 7.3 billion Swiss francs for 2022 and expects a further “significant” loss in 2023.
+Credit Suisse lost around 38% of its deposits in the fourth quarter of 2022 and it was revealed indelayed annual report early last weekthat the outgoing flows have not yet been cancelled.
+It reported a full net loss of 7.3 billion Swiss francs for 2022 and expects a further significant loss in 2023.

 |